ElektraInitiative/libelektra/src/plugins/cache/README.md

 ## Limitations

+Incompatible with storage plugins, which do not always produce the same keyset on any invocation concerning the same configuration file.
+A notable example here is the `ini` plugin (see issue #2592).

 The cache files are located in the user's home directory below `~/.cache/elektra/` and shall not be altered, otherwise the behavior is undefined.